solaranamnesis/randolph-kirkpatrick/nummulosphere/part-4-full-text-english.md

 ##### Nummulites

-In Nummulosphere 3 I gave numerous figures of nummulites.
+In _Nummulosphere: Part 3_ I gave numerous figures of nummulites.
 I only intend to record here that extremely careful and prolonged study of the shell of Eocene nummulites has shown me that every particle of the shell is spiral and epi-spiral.
 In the so-called tubulated walls the rather disk-like spirals are closely packed; but in the usually more transparent pillars the spirals are more helicoidal and more loosely distributed.

 I have kept live nummulitids (_Polystomella_) in aquaria for months.
 They cling to the glass walls in multitudes, many shells surrounded by the enveloping protoplasm.
 I have never noticed any pseudopods emerging vertically from the living mass but only spread horizontally.
 Probably this will be found to be true of all glassy "perforate" Forams; the so-called "pores" are hardly for pseudopods.